 According to Diane Schumaker Krieg, the Global Head of Research and Strategy at Wells Fargo, one of the leading American banks, the best way to earn a mentor is to excel in your career.

 This may sound counter-intuitive, since the point of getting a mentor is to become more successful.
 But before people invest time in you, they want to see that you are doing everything in your power to succeed on your own.
 Showing initiative attracts the right mentors.
-Make sure you have the skills to be great at what you do and take advantage of every opportunity to demonstrate your value and grow.
+Make sure you have the skills to be great at what you do and take advantage of every opportunity to demonstrate your value and potential growth.
 When potential mentors see this, they are happy to invest time and energy in you.

-Initiating a mentoring relationship with someone you already know and has seen your work is a simple as asking for their advice on a problem you are facing at work or how you can progress into an area that interests you.
-If the individual’s response is positive and they offer you essential advice, periodically ask them more questions to evaluate if they seem interested in helping you.
+Initiating a mentoring relationship with someone you already know and who has seen your work is a simple as asking for their advice on a problem you are facing at work or how you can progress into an area that interests you.
+If the individual’s response is positive and they offer you essential advice, every so often ask them more questions to evaluate if they seem interested in helping you further.
 Once you feel the answer is yes, you can take the more significant step of officially asking them to be your mentor and you can formalise the relationship.

 How to tell if someone is receptive to being your mentor

 If you are struggling to determine if someone wants to be your mentor, global communications consultant, Glenn Leibowitz, says that you can tell by the amount of effort he or she puts into helping you.
 Someone who is just answering your questions to be polite will give you simple answers and not follow-up.
 Mentors feel personally invested in your success.
-So they’ll work with you to help solve your problems and might check in to see how you are progressing.
-Or they might invite you keep them in the loop.
+So they’ll work with you to help you to solve your challenges and might check in to see how you are progressing.
+So it’s always nice for you keep to them in the loop.

-If you work with multiple people you look up to, don’t limit yourself to a single mentor.
-Reaching out to as many people as relevant and possible increases the benefits on mentoring.
+If you work with multiple people you admire, don’t limit yourself to a single mentor.
+Reaching out to as many people as relevant and possible increases the benefits of mentoring.
 Not only because you get a higher quantity of feedback, but also because individual mentors may go through phases when they do not have time to help you.
 During those periods, having multiple mentors can ensure you are never without the support you need to thrive.

 Best Practices for Before, During and After Mentoring Sessions

-Once you have landed a mentor (or multiple) you may be wondering something.
-How do you make the most of your time together?
+Once you have landed a mentor (or multiple) you may be wondering how you make the most of your time together?
 Here are the top things you should do before, during and after your mentoring sessions to ensure you use your mentor’s time efficiently.

 One of the most significant mistakes I see mentees make is expecting too much from their mentors.
 Mentors are busy people who typically don’t have time to answer all of your questions when you want them to answer.
 They are not there to do the work for you.
 Use the time wisely to get their thoughts and advice at a strategic level.